 ASX Clear conducts daily stress tests to ensure that the level of its prefunded financial resources is sufficient to cover the default of the participant and its affiliates that would potentially cause the largest aggregate credit exposure to the CCP under a wide range of scenarios (see CCP Standards 4.5 to 4.7).
-Since they are not prefunded, Emergency Assessments are not taken into account (either by ASX or the Bank) when assessing ASX Clear's ability to cover such a default.
+Since they are not prefunded, Emergency Assessments are not taken into account (either by ASX or the Bank) when assessing ASX Clear's ability to cover such a default, but may be used to address uncovered losses in the event that prefunded financial resources were exhausted (CCP Standard 4.8).
 ASX Clear's capital stress test model was updated in June 2013 to take into account the joint default of a participant and its affiliates; previously only single participant defaults were considered.
 Since ASX Clear clears only transactions in cash securities and equity derivatives, the Bank does not consider that ASX Clear is involved in activities with a complex risk profile.
-Further, since ASX Clear clears only domestic products, has a largely domestic participant base and does not require recognition in other jurisdictions, the Bank's assessment is that ASX Clear is not systemically important in multiple jurisdictions.
+Further, since ASX Clear clears only domestic products, has a largely domestic participant base and during the Assessment period did not require recognition in other jurisdictions, the Bank's assessment is that ASX Clear was not systemically important in multiple jurisdictions during 2013/14 (see Section 3.8).